We’d love you to fundraise for us to help support our vital work to end homelessness.

 - If you see someone sleeping rough, send an alert to StreetLink, which will enable local services to go out and make contact with the individual in order to house them and connect them with the support and accommodation that is available. www.streetlink.org.uk

 - Stop and have a conversation with people you see sleeping rough.
 Social interaction and support are more important than ever at this time.
 Remember to maintain a respectful distance in line with social distancing guidelines.

 - Consider supporting your local homelessness service with a donation, no matter how small.
 They will greatly appreciate your support at this difficult time as they adapt and continue working to support vulnerable people.
 Some may be looking for volunteers too.
 Find local services.

-- Volunteer to help vulnerable people in your community by joining your local Covid-19 mutual aid group or volunteering hub, which have now been set up by most local areas.
+- Volunteer to help vulnerable people in your community or join your local Covid-19 mutual aid group, which continue to run in many local areas.
 Check out these websites: www.volunteeringmatters.org.uk, www.handsonlondon.org.uk, www.covidmutualaid.org

-- Donate food to your local food bank as they are continuing to support a higher number of people than before the pandemic.
-Find a food bank
+- Donate food to your local food bank, as they are continuing to support a higher number of people than before the pandemic.
+Find a food bank.

 - If you see someone in urgent need of medical attention, please call 111 or 999.